 Article| October 01 1975

-Interaction of phospholipid vesicles with cultured mammalian cells.
-II.
-Studies of mechanism.
+Interaction of phospholipid vesicles with cultured mammalial cells.
+I. Characteristics of uptake.

 R E Pagano

 Print ISSN: 0021-9525